nlathia/kettle-cli/README.md

 # kettle

-⚠️ This repo is currently being renamed
+⚠️ This repo is currently being renamed (it used to be called `operator`) and it has not been fully tested with its new name yet.

 Kettle is a command line tool for creating and deploying http-triggered functions that run in the cloud.